- Faculty & Staff

 Awarded to a senior going on to graduate school who has done superior work.
 Submissions for this award include a personal statement of plans for graduate study (1-3 pages, double-spaced), and scholarly evidence of superior writing (a paper or equivalent).
 Evidence of acceptance AND enrollment to graduate school (i.e., a copy of registration, etc.) is needed to actually award the money after the student is enrolled.

 ONLY ONE SUBMISSION PER AWARD IS PERMITTED; STUDENTS MAY NOT SUBMIT THE SAME ESSAY FOR MORE THAN ONE AWARD.
 Entries shall be turned in to the English Department secretary.
 No late entries will be accepted.
-Winners will be selected by a group of English Department faculty members and will be notified no later than April 22nd and presented with awards at the English Department Award Ceremony on May 6th.
+Winners will be selected by a group of English Department faculty members and will be notified no later than April 22nd and presented with awards at the English Department Award Ceremony.